zuluwi/obsidian-vlc-bridge/README.md

 ## Usage

 > [!important]
-> To use the plugin, you must first select `vlc.exe` in the plugin settings from the location where VLC Player is installed and then set a port number
+> To use the plugin,
+> - for Windows, you must first select `vlc.exe` in the plugin settings from the location where VLC Media Player is installed,
+> - for Linux and macOS, you must install the `vlc` command line on your system
+>
+> and then set a port number

 ### Opening Video